kolbrak/MLE_Wildlife_CV/README.md

 Computer Vision for Wildlife Camera

-Using the https://www.kaggle.com/virtualdvid/oregon-wildlife dataset a computer vision project is created to idenitfy animals from the included categories:
+Using the https://www.kaggle.com/virtualdvid/oregon-wildlife dataset a computer vision project is created to idenitfy animals from the included categories:\s\s

-baldeagle images: 748 folder: blackbear images: 718 cougar images: 680 elk images: 660
+baldeagle images: 748
+blackbear images: 718
+cougar images: 680
+elk images: 660
 graywolf images: 730